culer5/News-Reader-Web-App-Testing/README.md

 Initial Release
 1.0
-Specification changes based on Udacity review to Feedreader.js and to Readme
+Specification changes based on Udacity review to Feedreader.js and to Readme 2.0
+Specification changes based on Udacity review to Feedreader.js

 ## License
 This project is licensed under the MIT License - see the LICENSE.txt file for details